eove/orca/example/docs/periodical_checks.md

 The username should match your identity, the e-mail address should be yours (@company.com).

 If this is the case, this test is a PASS.
-If not, the Yubikey owner should notify the organiser.
+If not, the hardware token's owner should notify the organiser.
-If at least one share holder fails to use their Yubikey even after troubleshooting, the organiser will organise the fix below.

 #### Fix

+TODO : that's a new key => new  date
-The GPG keypair should be regenerated on the Yubikey of concern, keeping in mind that the new certificate generated on that Yubikey should still have the same expiry date as initially (to keep a correct spread of expiry dates).
+The GPG keypair should be regenerated on the hardware token of concern, keeping in mind that the new certificate generated on that hardware token should still have the same expiry date as initially (to keep a correct spread of expiry dates).

+TODO : move to open-source ?
 The process is detailed [here](@ORCA@gitremote@/blob/main/docs/yubikeys.md#generating-a-new-opengpg-key).

-Once a new keypair has been setup on the Yubikey, extract your public key and update the env-specific directory located under folder `share_holders_keys/` in this repository.
+Once a new keypair has been setup on the hardware token, extract your public key and update the env-specific directory located under folder `share_holders_keys/` in this repository.

-Finally, force an unseal share rotation by executing the following script.
-It should be run in a ceremony for the offline vault:
+Finally, force an unseal share rotation by running a ceremony with `rotate_keys` set to `true`.

-`rotate-seal-shares.sh`
+TODO: eove specific ?
 An unseal share rotation should be run also on the online vault.

 ### Valid certificates can be issued by the online CA during the next 18 months to come